 Muntin and mullions are old words that don't exactly roll off of your tongue.
-Yet it is possible that your perfectly modern house has them, whether in real or completely fake Disneyesque form.
+Yet it is possible that your modern home has them, whether in real or completely fake Disneyesque form.
 Because the two words sound alike, they often get confused.
 Is a muntin the same thing as a mullion?
 And how does mutton play into this word stew?
 Let's unravel the mystery.

 Even though muntins today are most frequently associated with windows, they can mean any kind of vertical divider, whether for windows, wood panels, furniture, or doors.

 As far back as 1688, the writer R. Holme referenced "moontans and panels."
 Another writer, T. Smith, referenced "mountaynes" as being "six pieces of timber...ready prepared for [Westminster] chapel."